 Research Fellow

-the Cluster of Excellence "Contestations of the Liberal Script
+Cooperation with the Excellence Cluster "Contestations of the Liberal Script (SCRIPTS)"

 Steffen Eckhard is Professor of Public Administration and Public Policy at Zeppelin University .
 He is also affiliated with the Center of Excellence “The Politics of Inequality” at the University of Konstanz and a Fellow at the Global Public Policy Institute (GPPi) in Berlin.